michaelbui99/manhwa-nexus/README.md

 $ ./gradlew manhwa-nexus-data-access:codegen
 ```

-This is only be required before development.
+This is only required before development.
 When building the server jar, the <code>codegen</code> task is executed
 during the <code>distribute</code> task

 ## Analysis